 Judge's House 1930

-In the Judge's House, the old is allowed to be old, and the new is unapologetically new.
-Yet, in their juxtaposition, a sensitive balance is struck, creating a home that respects its heritage while looking confidently towards the future.
+The design philosophy applied to the project was to allow the old to be old, and the new to be unapologetically new.
+In their juxtaposition, a sensitive balance is struck, creating a home that respects its significant heritage whilst at the same time embracing the aspirations of a modern beachside family home.

 Location: